platypus-ucsd/platypus-ucsd.github.io/docs/index.markdown

 # Platypus at UC San Diego

 **[The Left is Dead!
 Long Live the Left!](https://platypus1917.org/about/the-left-is-dead-long-live-the-left/)** Come join our discussions on the history of the Left, current events and politics, and the possibilities of emanipatory politics today.
-Every week, we host a reading group working through the crucial texts in the history of Marxism **Thursdays, 6PM** @ [Groundwork Books](https://maps.app.goo.gl/766wTE3XfdohDAUT8).
+Every week, we host a reading group working through the crucial texts in the history of Marxism **Wednesdays, 6PM** @ [Groundwork Books](https://maps.app.goo.gl/766wTE3XfdohDAUT8).

 <br>